-Peri and Postnatal depression and anxiety (PNDA) can mild, and it can also be devastating and debilitating.
+Perinatal or postnatal anxiety and postnatal or perinatal depression (PNDA) can mild, and it can also be devastating and debilitating.
 These illnesses can persist and may affect not just a new mother, but everyone around her.

 Early intervention is recommended.

-PNDA is not a modern condition, it’s just a new name for what may have been called something like a ‘nervous breakdown’ generations ago.
-The name is an umbrella term, it incorporates both anxiety and depression during the pregnancy, as well as post-natal anxiety and depression after the birth.
+PNDA is not a modern condition, it’s just a new name for what may have been called “the baby blues” or something like a ‘nervous breakdown’ generations ago.
+The name is an umbrella term, it incorporates both perinatal anxiety and perinatal depression during the pregnancy, as well as postnatal anxiety and postnatal depression after the birth.

 Early identification and prevention can help many families through difficult periods.